May 7, 2026

 Which Slack Plans Support Native JumpCloud Integration Features?

-The organization's Slack subscription plan has a significant impact on the functionality of the native Slack integration provided by JumpCloud.
+The organization's Slack subscription plan significantly impacts the functionality of the native Slack integration provided by JumpCloud.
 Here’s a quick look at the key features available on different Slack tiers:

 Feature Required Slack Plan